tytydraco/ExamineScraper/supplements/clove.md

 Sources

-Syzygium aromaticum (of the family \_\_) is a spice commonly referred to as Cloves, and appears to have some traditional usage as an aphrodisiac as well as for the medicinal purposes of dental disorders, respiratory disorders, headache and sore throat.[1][2]
+Syzygium aromaticum (in the family Myrtaceae) is a spice commonly referred to as Cloves, and appears to have some traditional usage as an aphrodisiac as well as for the medicinal purposes of dental disorders, respiratory disorders, headache and sore throat.[1][2]

 2.